tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/01/the-best-practice-for-target-settings.md

 At the "**Validation target settings**", you can enable the option, "**Block by country**" for each target as a basic configuration.
-Additionally, "**Prevent Zero-day Exploit**" can be enabled as a extended option.
+Additionally, "**Prevent Zero-day Exploit**" can be enabled as an extended option.
-This document helps you how to configure those options to fit for your site.
+This document helps you to configure those options to fit for your site.

 <!--more-->